madmachineio/docs/docs/tutorials/general/getting-started/pwm-brightness-control.md

 }
 ```

-It ensures the value not bigger than 1.0 and gradually brightens the LED. `.setDutyCycle` method allows you to set the duty cycle.
+It ensures the value is not bigger than 1.0 and gradually brightens the LED. `.setDutyCycle` method allows you to set the duty cycle.
 Each time, you will gradually increase the value by 0.01.
 The brightening process lasts for 2 minutes.
 To ensure a smooth brightness change, you need to set appropriate value change and sleep time.

 ```swift
 value = 1.0